 DataScience@SMU at a Glance

 Designed for working professionals, the program provides flexibility that enables you to maintain current responsibilities while earning your degree in two years or less.
-GRE waivers are available for students with five or more years of professional experience.
+There is no GRE requirement for this program.

 20-28 months to complete the program

 Apply Boot Camp Credit Hours to Your Degree